kwebio/kweb-docs/intro.rst

 * Efficient server-side rendering, DOM caching, and instruction preloading

-* Connect to almost any back-end key/value store and pub/sub service to facilitate unlimited scalability
+* Connect to almost any back-end key/value store and pub/sub service for unlimited scalability